jnasante/ccew-ios-2016/10-mysql/10-01-mysql.markdown

 It turns out we can.
 The simulator keeps a copy of the iOS filesystem in:

-**~/Library/Application Support/iPhone Simulator**
+**~/Library/Developer/CoreSimulator/Devices/**

 From the Finder, choose the *Go : Go to Folder...* menu and paste that filepath in.
-You'll see a number of simulator's represented and will have to select the right one.
-For me it's *7.1*.
+You'll see a number of simulators represented and will have to select the right one.

 Inside that folder you'll find an *Applications* directory with a number of UUID named folders (hexadecimal strings that are unique identifiers).
 You'll have to find the one for your application.
 Inside that folder you'll find the *Documents* folder for your application which will contain the sqlite and plist files.